Saturday, 31 October 2015

 I'm sure this theme will continue to develop, as well as the obvious theme of the upcoming English Reformation.
 Cromwell's Protestant leanings are hidden for now; the irony of his being so loyal to the Cardinal is, I'm sure, not lost on a single viewer.

-The main "event" of the episode is, of course, the sudden and horrible death of More's wife and two daughters from the sweating sickness.
+The main "event" of the episode is, of course, the sudden and horrible death of Cromwell's wife and two daughters from the sweating sickness.
 This is shot and acted in order to give us maximum sympathy for Cromwell.
 I hope none of us ever have to imagine such suffering.
 It's a superb sequence of scenes.

 Things end on an uncertain note.
-Wolsey us, of course, finished, but has Cromwrll somehow saved his career by impressing the King by some intelligent cheekines?
+Wolsey is, of course, finished, but has Cromwrll somehow saved his career by impressing the King by some intelligent cheekines?
 We shall see how it happens.
 But what is certain is that this promises to be a very impressive little series.

-Wednesday 7 October 2015
+Wednesday, 7 October 2015

 The Madness of King George (1994)